iheb1919/holbertonschool-zero_day/README.md

-this file is mandatory in all school projects
+this file is mandatory in all school projects after update